Zendesk Inc. (ZEN) Stock Could Soon Reward Patient Investors

-Zendesk Inc. (NYSE: ZEN) is -26.44% lower on its value in year-to-date trading and has touched a low of $54.16 and a high of $130.83 in the current 52-week trading range.
+Zendesk Inc. (NYSE: ZEN) is -26.95% lower on its value in year-to-date trading and has touched a low of $54.16 and a high of $130.83 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ZEN stock was last observed hovering at around $76.69 in the last trading session, with the day’s gains setting it 0.03%.
+The ZEN stock was last observed hovering at around $76.31 in the last trading session, with the day’s loss setting it -0.13% off its average median price target of $77.50 for the next 12 months.
+It is also 1.7% off the consensus price target high of $77.50 offered by 9 analysts, but current levels are 1.7% higher than the price target low of $77.50 for the same period.

 Top 5 Cheap Stocks to Own Right Now